Cotecna-Inspection/cotecna-material/projects/cm/README.md

 - The `more` button also has an `i18n` attribute, in this case, set to `@@moreActions`.
 If no key is found in your project, it will show the word "more".
 - For the items in the menu when clicking on `more`, you can use again the `tooltip`attribute of the `ActionElement` when passing the `moreActions` input property to the component.

-#### Contextual Toolbar Demo
-Check the [demo code](https://github.com/nereolopez/nereo-material-demo/tree/master/src/app/contextual-toolbar-demo) to see how to use the component and the [demo page](https://nereo-material-demo.firebaseapp.com/contextual-toolbar) to see how it looks like.

 ### (FAB) Speed Dial
 This component is what is referred to as the [FAB Speed Dial](https://material.io/design/components/buttons-floating-action-button.html#types-of-transitions) in Material Design docs.
 See the image below to understand it easily: